Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

    * 3.25+ for 50% scholarships
 2. Must work at least 8 hours per week for ISE Office

-The most important point is the GPA requirement, which means that you can easily lose the scholarship after the first year if your grades are not high enough.
+The most important point is the GPA requirement, which means that you can easily lose the scholarship after the first year if your grade point average is not high enough.

 ***